vahidk/EffectivePyTorch/README.md

     print(p)
 ```

 There are some predefined modules that act as a container for other modules.
-The most commonly used container module is torch.nn.Sequential.
+The most commonly used container module is `torch.nn.Sequential`.
 As its name implies it's used to to stack multiple modules (or layers) on top of each other.
-For example to stack two Linear layers with a ReLU nonlinearity in between you can do:
+For example to stack two Linear layers with a `ReLU` nonlinearity in between you can do:

 ```python
 model = torch.nn.Sequential(